LBNL-ETA/AlphaBuilding-SyntheticDataset/index.md

 ![image info](https://raw.githubusercontent.com/LBNL-ETA/AlphaBuilding-SyntheticDataset/gh-pages/file_structure.png)

 ### ***Reproduce the dataset:***
+Refer to the Methods section in the paper.

 ### ***Example use cases:***
 The developed dataset can be used for a wide array of applications.
 Here, we illustrated two use cases of the large-scale high-resolution data we generated: benchmarking and data-driven building control.